thedude23/tim-koprivnik-portfolio/README.md

-# TIX
+# Tim Koprivnik

-Tim Koprivnik's project.
+Portfolio.

 ## Introduction

-This is Tim Koprivnik's project, named "TIX".
-It is based on the custom theme he made by himself.
+This is Tim Koprivnik's personal project.
 Style follows the [BEM methodology](http://getbem.com/) and Javascript is written as ES6.
 The JS and SCSS files are compiled and minified with webpack.

 ## Requirements